Permissions management - Security Pillar

 Permissions management

 Manage permissions to control access to human and machine identities that require access to AWS and your workloads.
-Permissions control who can access what, and under what conditions.
-Set permissions to specific human and machine identities to grant access to specific service actions on specific resources.
-Additionally, specify conditions that must be true for access to be granted.
-For example, you can allow developers to create new Lambda functions, but only in a specific Region.
-When managing your AWS environments at scale, adhere to the following best practices to ensure that identities only have the access they need and nothing more.
+Permissions allow you to control who can access what, and under what conditions.
+By setting permissions to specific human and machine identities, you grant them access to specific service actions on specific resources.
+Additionally, you can specify conditions that must be true for access to be granted.

 There are a number of ways to grant access to different types of resources.
 One way is by using different policy types.